JohnBuhanan/MVI-Public/README.md

-# Experimenting with making an MVI-Compose framework
+# Experimenting with making an MVI-Compose architecture

 * Compose
 * ViewModels